 Once you have been classified and assigned to a housing unit, you will have the ability to purchase additional items from the commissary, such as hygiene items.
 If you are indigent, hygiene items will be made available to you.
 You may also request permission from jail staff to have additional personal property dropped off at the jail during designated times.
 Hygiene items will be not be allowed to be dropped off unless approved by jail medical staff.

-Upon reporting to the jail to serve your sentence, you will have access to the Jail Inmate Handbook.
+Upon reporting to the jail to serve your sentence, you will have access to the Jail Resident Handbook.
 The handbook contains the jail rules, including specific rules while out on Huber Release if you are deemed eligible.
 You will be expected to comply with all of the jail rules.
 Failure to do so may result in discipline and affect your ability to exercise Huber release privileges.

 If you are serving a sentence for an OWI conviction, you are required to have an OWI assessment.
 Ideally, this assessment would be completed prior to serving your sentence.
 If the assessment has been completed, you must provide documentation.
 If you have not completed the assessment, you are required to schedule an appointment in your county of residence and provide documentation.
 You may be allowed to attend the assessment in Dane County and any adjacent County while on Huber Release.
 An assessment must be completed or scheduled prior to your report date in order to utilize your Huber privileges.